nurgul212/Interactive-Form/README.md

 ### Future Challenge
 I would like to add the following feature:
--  Display an alert message `Thanks for registereting for Full Stack Conference!
-You are all set.` when `submit` button is clicked after all required field are filled out.
+-  Display an alert message ` "Thanks for registereting for Full Stack Conference!
+You are all set." ` when `submit` button is clicked after all required field are filled out.